Alfresco/alfresco-ng2-components/docs/user-guide/extensibility.md

 ---
+Title: Form extensibility and customization
 Added: v2.0.0
 ---

-# Form Extensibility and Customisation
+# Form Extensibility and Customization

 _Note: it is assumed you are familiar with Alfresco Process Services (powered by Activiti) form definition structure._